 - (1) Mechanical Services & Design Inc. will provide each employee a medical examination annually.
-This examination will include the following. - (a) A brief history regarding any new exposure. - (b) Changes in medical drugs used. - (c) Appearance of physical signs relating to blood disorders. - (2) A complete blood count including: - (a) Leukocyte counts with differential
+This examination will include the following. - (a) A brief history regarding any new exposure. - (b) Changes in medical drugs used. - (c) Appearance of physical signs relating to blood disorders. - (2) A complete blood count including: - (a) Leukocyte counts with differential e) Post-Employment Examination i) At the conclusion of a job that required benzene physicals each employee shall have a complete physical examination before the employee is ROF or transferred to another job-site that has no benzene hazard.
+This physical will include:

 - (b) Quantitative thrombocyte counts

 - (c) Hemoglobin

 - (d) Hematocrit

 - (e) Erythrocyte counts

 - (f) Erythrocyte indicates (MCV, MCH, MCHC)

-- (g) If an employee develops signs or symptoms commonly associated with toxic exposure to benzene, Mechanical Services & Design Inc. shall provide the employee with an additional examination, which shall include those elements considered appropriate by the examining physician.
+(g) If an employee develops signs or symptoms commonly associated with toxic exposure to benzene, Mechanical Services & Design Inc. shall provide the employee with an additional examination, which shall include those elements considered appropriate by the examining physician.